-Medicare Part D is prescription drug coverage available to people enrolled in original Medicare.
-A Part D plan needs to cover at least two drugs from each of the most commonly prescribed categories of medications.
+Medicare Part D is prescription drug coverage for people enrolled in Original Medicare.
+Part D plans must cover at least two drugs from each of the most commonly prescribed medication categories.

-Medicare is a federal health insurance program for people aged 65 and over and some younger people with specific medical conditions.
+Medicare is a federal health insurance program for people ages 65 and over and some younger people with specific medical conditions.

 Original Medicare comprises Part A, which covers inpatient hospital care, and Part B, which covers outpatient medical treatment.
 Part C, or Medicare Advantage, combines parts A and B in one plan and provides additional benefits.